PowerDNS/pdns/docs/running.rst

 Running and Operating
 =====================

-On Linux, PowerDNS is controlled by a systemd service called ``pdns.service``.
+On Linux, PowerDNS is controlled by a systemd service called ``pdns.service`` and optionally by a systemd socket called ``pdns.socket``.
 The service definition file should be installed by the binary package, and can also be found in the tarball (``pdns.service.in`` template file).

+On Linux, optionally, when  the ``pdns.socket`` is installed, systemd listens for incoming requests.
+When the first request is received on one of these sockets, PowerDNS is handed over the systemd sockets, listens for new incoming connections, and ignores the ``local-address`` and ``local-port`` settings.

 On non-Linux systems, a SysV-style init script can be used, and should be supplied by the operating system packages.